 The probation period must cover a period of time during which the employee is effectively working.
-If the employment contract is suspended (illness, paid holiday, family leave and so on), the probation period is extended for an equivalent period of time.
+If the employment contract is suspended (illness, paid holiday, reduction of working hours and so on), the probation period is extended for an equivalent period of time.

-■ RENEWAL
+RENEWAL